ovidiopr/scattnlay/notes.md

 # Algorithms?

-- [ ] Du algorithm for large complex refractive indices?
+- [X] Du algorithm for large complex refractive indices?
-    - woks with all examples from Du paper
+    - works with all examples from Du paper